Probate Q&A Series

 5. Post Bond and Obtain Letters of Administration

 The court often requires a personal representative bond under N.C.
-Gen. Stat. § 28A-7-1.
-After the bond and petition receive approval, the clerk issues Letters of Administration.
+Gen. Stat. § 28A-8-1 and related bond provisions in Chapter 28A.
+After the bond and application receive approval, the clerk issues Letters of Administration.
 These letters authorize you to manage estate affairs.

 6. Notify Creditors

-Publish a notice to creditors in a local newspaper and send mailed notice to known creditors as required by N.C.
-Gen. Stat. § 28A-12-3.
-This protects the estate from unexpected claims.
+Publish a notice to creditors and send mailed notice to known creditors as required by N.C.
+Gen. Stat. § 28A-14-1 and § 28A-14-2.
+This helps limit untimely claims against the estate.

 Quick-Start Checklist